Product design briefs: the importance of writing an effective design brief

-A bad design brief is open to interpretation.
+A bad product design brief is open to interpretation.
 And that poses a problem.

 To do this well requires clarity and context.
 Otherwise, you risk your design team determining the importance of each feature and misinterpreting your priorities.